Top Immigration Law Firms in Spain for Legal Guidance

 We use the highest editorial standards at Movingto by ensuring every article is authored by a qualified writer and in some cases, verified and fact-checked by a licensed lawyer.
 Learn more about our Legal Review Process, Corrections Policy & Editorial Process.

-Quick Answer: Top Spain immigration law firms for 2026: Balcells Group (40+ years, Barcelona), Lexidy (pan-European, fixed fees), My Spain Visa (digital nomad specialists), and Pellicer & Heredia (Costa Blanca experts).
+Quick Answer: Top Spain immigration law firms for 2026: Balcells Group (10+ years, Barcelona), Lexidy (pan-European, fixed fees), My Spain Visa (digital nomad specialists), Tejada Solicitors (Costa del Sol experts), and Pellicer & Heredia (Costa Blanca).
 Fees range €1,500-4,000 for visa support.
 Choose based on your visa type: Digital Nomad, Non-Lucrative, Beckham Law, or corporate relocation.

 Spain continues to attract expats, digital nomads, and investors from around the world.
 Whether you're applying for a Digital Nomad Visa, Non-Lucrative Visa, or exploring the Beckham Law tax regime, having the right legal support makes the difference between a smooth relocation and months of frustration.